We're all on a quest for the elixir of life.

 Mushrooms are a great low-calorie food (only 15 calories per c.) that also contain Vitamin-D.

-Ergothioneine is also the reason why mushroom extract is used in many skincare products.
+Is also the reason why mushroom extract is in many skincare products.

 A cup of java in the morning delivers more than a shot of caffeine, it's packed with free radical fighters as well.

 Which may be responsible.

 For its ability to prevent the oxidation of your bad cholesterol. (oxidation makes your bad cholesterol worse).